 These are also areas where email is a strong preference (15%, 29%, and 35% respectively).”

-Although these service models have their strengths and weaknesses, it’s important to note that many law firms are somewhere in between the two extremes.
+These service models have their strengths and weaknesses.
+But, it’s important to note that many law firms are somewhere in between the two extremes.
 Realistically, even if you hire a lawyer that is local and easy for you to access, there will be some communications that take place on the phone, through email, or on a client portal.